 Three Claude Walkers (see the resemblance?)
 Permit the indulgence.
 Pop, Dad & I batted 3 for 7 in State House races in 3 different parts of Illinois.

 After serving 3 terms representing parts of Cook County's Proviso & Berwyn Townships, Pop lost in the infamous statewide at-large "bed-sheet ballot".
-According to family lore, Pop punched out a lobbyist in a State Capitol elevator.
-The guy supposedly muttered something about Pop being a "dumb Polack"...Pop (an ex-semi-pro linebacker and past Prez of the Illinois Newspaper Association) reportedly replied, "I'm not dumb."
+According to family lore, Pop punched out a lobbyist in a Springfield elevator.
+The guy supposedly muttered something about Pop being a "dumb Polack"...Pop (an ex-semi-pro linebacker and past Prez of the Illinois Newspaper Association) reportedly replied, "Not so dumb."

 Elected to the DuPage County Board at 31, Dad represented Addison & York Townships for 6 years, then lost a House race to Pate Philip (who went on to be Senate Prez).
 See Gallery #30 "Lagniappes".